DavidJ92/My-Logo-Generator/README.md

 ## Examples

-Sample generated SVG files can be found in the `examples/` directory.
+Sample generated files can be found in the `examples/` directory.

 ## Walkthrough Video